golangast/gollemer/README.md

 go build .
 ```

-This will create an `nlptagger` executable in the current directory.
+This will create an `gollemer` executable in the current directory.

 ## 🛠️ Usage

-The main executable (`nlptagger` or `main.go`) controls all operations using specific command-line flags.
+The main executable (`gollemer` or `main.go`) controls all operations using specific command-line flags.
 All commands should be run from the root directory of the project.

 ### 1. Training Models